Pongpisit-Thanasutives/Multi-task-Physics-informed-neural-networks/README.md

 # Multi-task-Physics-informed-neural-networks

-The concept of multi-task physics-informed neural networks is firstly proposed in https://arxiv.org/abs/2104.14320.
+The concept of multi-task physics-informed neural networks was first proposed in https://arxiv.org/abs/2104.14320.
 Please visit [this repository](https://github.com/Pongpisit-Thanasutives/Physics-Informed-Neural-Networks-Multitask-Learning) for the implementation.

 ----- Research codebase -----
 The current directory corresponds to the Burgers' PDE discovery.